-The system provided workers with compensation for workplace injuries, such as having a foot smashed in an industrial accident, covered medical expenses and partially covered the cost of lost wages for the injured worker while they recovered.
+The system provided with for workplace injuries, such as having a foot smashed in an industrial accident, covered medical expenses and partially covered the cost of lost wages for the injured worker while they recovered.

-This would likely delay injured workers benefit payments.
-In additional, the new bill would allow employers to choose which doctors the workers could see, which would mean the doctors would have an incentive to deny claims.
+This would likely delay injured benefit payments.
+In additional, the new bill would allow employers to choose which doctors the could see, which would mean the doctors would have an incentive to deny claims.

-The bill also would allow recovering workers to be fired, which would save the employer from having to continue making payments for their lost wages.
+The bill also would allow recovering to be fired, which would save the employer from having to continue making payments for their lost wages.

 If this bill becomes law, there will be no doubt that the progressive-era has long since passed in Wisconsin.